 The Science and Wonder of Bird Migration Workshop

-The North Shore of Lake Superior is one of the premier migratory routes for raptors and song birds in North America.
+Description: The North Shore of Lake Superior is one of the premier migratory routes for raptors and song birds in North America.
 Hundreds of thousands to millions of birds migrate via this route, and many of them pass directly over Hawk Ridge Nature Reserve.
-This 2 day workshop follows our Hawk Weekend Festival, which celebrates the period of time that typically has the greatest numbers of raptors coming through.
-This workshop is designed to show off all the best of Hawk Ridge Bird Observatory.
+The Hawk Ridge Festival celebrates the period of time that typically has the greatest numbers of raptors coming through, and this workshop is designed to show off all the best of Hawk Ridge Bird Observatory.

 On location at Hawk Ridge Nature Reserve, we will explore the history and geology of how this migratory corridor developed and the forces behind such an exceptional route.
 Participants will have the opportunity to observe the migration in motion, learn from expert staff members about specific types of birds, their life histories and adaptations, follow daily trends on how the 2019 migration season is progressing, and observe the research efforts in place at Hawk Ridge, including the passerine, raptor and owl banding stations.
 What an opportunity for up close views of a wide variety of bird species!